Reading time: Just over 1 minute

 This is a small one.
 But trust me, it’s crucial.
 If you’re working on a draft, or using a draft WordPress post to store notes for yourself or someone else you’re working with, the last thing you want is to accidentally make it live on your blog.(Yes, you can unpublish a post.
 But it will have already gone out by RSS and potentially by email, depending on how you have everything set up.)
 One of my editors had a brilliant hack for this: he set the date of the post for way in the future.
 That way, there’s no publish button – just a “schedule” button that won’t publish anything if it’s pressed accidentally.
 Genius!

-I have accidentally published posts on several occasions and it always makes me feel so stupid!
+I have accidentally published posts several times, and it always makes me feel so stupid!
 If you aspire to earn any money from freelance blogging, I suggest you read Ali Luke’s post and learn from the voice of experience.